-Certification Resolution

-RESOLUTION CERTIFYING THE CAPITAL AREA METROPOLITAN PLANNING ORGANZIATION TRANSPORTATION PLANNING PROCESS FOR FY 2022

-\, for the following resolution and upon

-WHEREAS, the Executive Board has found that the Metropolitan Planning Organization is conducting transportation planning in a continuous, cooperative, and comprehensive manner in accordance with 23 USC 134 and 49 USC 1607; and

-WHEREAS, the Executive Board has found the Transportation Planning Process to be in full compliance with Title VI of the Civil Rights Act of 1964 and the Title VI Assurance executed by each State under 23 USC 324 and 29 USC 794; and

-WHEREAS, the Executive Board has considered how the Transportation Planning Process will affect the involvement of Disadvantaged Business Enterprises in the FHWA and the FTA funded planning projects (Sec.
+Certification Resolution RESOLUTION CERTIFYING THE CAPITAL AREA METROPOLITAN PLANNING ORGANZIATION TRANSPORTATION PLANNING PROCESS FOR FY 2023 Upon motion made by William Allen and seconded by TJ Cawley, for the following resolution and upon being put to a vote was duly adopted.
+WHEREAS, the Executive Board has found that the Metropolitan Planning Organization is conducting transportation planning in a continuous, cooperative, and comprehensive manner in accordance with 23 USC 134 and 49 USC 1607; and WHEREAS, the Executive Board has found the Transportation Planning Process to be in full compliance with Title VI of the Civil Rights Act of 1964 and the Title VI Assurance executed by each State under 23 USC 324 and 29 USC 794; and WHEREAS, the Executive Board has considered how the Transportation Planning Process will affect the involvement of Disadvantaged Business Enterprises in the FHWA and the FTA funded planning projects (Sec.
 105(f), Pub I 97-424, 96 Stat.
-2100, 49 CFR part 23); and

-WHEREAS, the Executive Board has considered how the Transportation Planning Process will affect the elderly and the disabled per the provisions of the Americans with Disabilities Act of 1990 (Pub I. 101-336, 104 Stat.
-327, as amended) and the US DOT implementing regulations; and

-WHEREAS the Capital Area Metropolitan Transportation Improvement Program is a subset of the currently conforming 2045 Metropolitan Transportation Plan; and

-WHEREAS, the Transportation Plan has a planning horizon of 2045 and meets all the requirements for an adequate Transportation Plan.

-NOW, THEREFORE, BE IT RESOLVED that the Capital Area MPO's Executive Board certifies the transportation planning process for the Capital Area Metropolitan Planning Organization on this the 17th day of March, 2021.

-O Sig Hutchinson, Chair NC Capital Area MPO

-Chris Lukasina, Executive Director

-NC Capital Area MPO

-WAKE County, North Carolina

-I certify that the following person(s) personally appeared before meaning the acknowledging to me that he signed the foregoing document: Sig Hutchinson.
+2100, 49 CFR part 23); and WHEREAS, the Executive Board has considered how the Transportation Planning Process will affect the elderly and the disabled per the provisions of the Americans with Disabilities Act of 1990 (Pub I. 101-336, 104 Stat.
+327, as amended) and the US DOT implementing regulations; and WHEREAS the Capital Area Metropolitan Transportation Improvement Program is a subset of the currently conforming 2050 Metropolitan Transportation Plan; and WHEREAS, the Transportation Plan has a planning horizon of 2050 and meets all the requirements for an adequate Transportation Plan.
+NOW, THEREPORE, BE IT RESOLVED that the Capital Area MPO's Executive Board certifies the transportation planning process for the Capital Area Metropolitan Planning Organization on this the 16th day of February 2022.
+Sig Hutchinson, Chair NC Capital Area MPO Chris Lukasina, Executive Director NC Capital Area MPO WAKE County, North Carolina I certify that the following person(s) personally appeared before me this day, each acknowledging to me that he signed the foregoing document.
+Sig Hutchinson.

-Sara Akimoto wito

-My commission expires: January 16, 2024

-distants)